cogov/cointoss/README.md

 # cointoss and CoGov

-This repository was forked from the Holochain team because some of the initial protocol specifications were written in the Alpha Go version of Holochain.
+This repository was forked from the Holochain team because some of the initial protocol specifications were written in the [Holochain Prototype](https://github.com/holochain/holochain-proto), which was alpha released in December, 2017.
 Relevant code here in the "governance" branch: [dna/cogov](https://github.com/cogov/cointoss/tree/governance/dna/cogov)

 # cointoss